OpenWildSheep/WildPyRigMotion/README.md

-# PyRigLogic
+# WildPyRigMotion

-PyRigLogic provides a Python binding for RigLogic.
+WildPyRigMotion provides a Python binding for RigLogic.
 It is designed to be used in python softwares like **Blender**.

 ## 📖 Overview